 Buy “Art with Anything: 52 Weeks of Fun Using Everyday Stuff” by MaryAnn Kohl

-Many home school parents and teachers use the Mike Venezia series – artists and musicians to teach children.
-The author introduces children to the world of art using a combination of text, original pictures and funny cartoons.
+Many educators use the Mike Venezia series – artists and musicians to teach children.
+The author introduces children to the world of art using a combination of text, original pictures, and funny cartoons.
 The series of books complement a child’s arts and crafts program or drawing class.

 They are a great series of books called, Getting to Know the World’s Greatest Artists that are designed to teach children about great artists.